-For the Quarterly Period Ended December 31, 2022
+For the Quarterly Period Ended March 31, 2023

-☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 193
+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from
+For the transition period from to

-Commission file number: 1-35040 PHENIXFIN CORPORATION (Exact Name of Registrant as Specified in its Charter) Delaware 27-4576073 · · (State or Other Jurisdiction of (I.R.S.
-Employer Incorporation or Organization) Ide entification No.) 445 Park Avenue, 10th Floor, New Yo ork, NY 10022 (Address of Principal Executive Off ices) (Zip Code) (Regis Securities registered pursuant to Section 12(b) of the Act (212) 859-0390 trant's Telephone Number, Inc : cluding Area Code) Title of each class Trading Symbo l(s) Nar me of each exchange on which regi stered Common Stock, par value \$0.001 per share PFX The NASDAQ Global Market 5.25% Notes due 2028 PFXNZ The NASDAQ Global Market Securities registered pursuant to Section 12(g) of the Act : None Indicate by check mark whether the registrant: (1) has f during the preceding 12 months (or for such shorter per requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has subn Regulation S-T (§232.405 of this chapter) during the pre Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+Commission file number: 1-35040

+PHENIXFIN CORPORATION

+(Exact Name of Registrant as Specified in its Charter)

+Delaware 27-4576073 (State or Other Jurisdiction of (I.R.S.
+Employer Incorporation or Organization) Identification No.) 445 Park Avenue, 10th Floor, New York, NY 10022 (Address of Principal Executive Offices) (Zip Code)

+(Registrant's Telephone Number, Including Area Code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share PFX The NASDAQ Global Market 5.25% Notes due 2028 PFXNZ The NASDAQ Global Market

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \square Accelerated filer \square Non-accelerated filer \boxtimes Smaller reporting comp pany Emerging growth compa any □ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell of company (as defined in Rule 1 2b-2 of the Securities Exc change Act of 1934).
-Yes □ No ⊠
+Large accelerated filer 🗆 Accelerated filer 🖾 Non-accelerated filer 🖾 Smaller reporting company 🗆 Emerging growth company 🗆

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Securities Exchange Act of 1934).
+Yes 🗆 No 🗵

-The Registrant had 2,096,772 shares of common stock, \$0.001 par value, outstanding as of February 7, 2023.
+The Registrant had 2,090,889 shares of common stock, \$0.001 par value, outstanding as of May 11, 2023.